Papaskas/strict-store/README.md

 // Remove when done
 strictStore.remove(themeKey);

-// Check key
+// Check name
 strictStore.has(userKey);  // → true

 // Get all items count
 console.log(`Total items: ${strictStore.length}`);

-// Clears all keys in storage that belong to a specific namespace strictStore.clearNamespace('app');
+// Clears all keys in storage that belong to a specific ns strictStore.clearNamespace('app');

 // Clears all items from storage (including non-namespaced)